sendhilg/water-flow-calculator/README.md

     $ cd water-flow-calculator

-To accept input at the command line, type the below tox command, press enter:

-    $ tox -e flow_calculator

-The application prompts the user to input the values for the below.
+The application prompts the user to enter values for the below at the command line.
 * `Quantity` Quantity of water poured.
 * `Row Number` Row number for the glass.
 * `Glass Nmber` Glass number on the row for which the flow needs to be calculated.

+To enter vaues at the command line, type the below tox command and press enter:

+    $ tox -e flow_calculator

 ### Example
 ```